echmet/PeakMasterNG/README.md

 Introduction
 ---
 PeakMaster NG is a graphical user interface for [LEMNG](https://github.com/echmet/LEMNG) model for simulations of capillary zone electrophoresis experiments.
 PeakMaster NG provides convenient means to enter input data for the LEMNG model and display the results of LEMNG's calculations.
-PeakMaster NG binaries and a user guide can be downloaded from the [ECHMET research group website](https://echmet.natur.cuni.cz/peakmaster) or an [alternate backup site](https://devoid-pointer.net/echmet/downloads.php).
+PeakMaster NG binaries and a user guide can be downloaded from the [ECHMET research group website](https://echmet.natur.cuni.cz/peakmaster).

 Building
 ---